 Lake County Residential Reentry Program

-The Department first opened the Lake County Technical Rule Violator (TRV) Center in 1991 which was located in a Lake County jail annex.
-Technical parole and CRP violators were placed in Lake County TRV in lieu of return to incarceration.
+The Department first opened the Lake County Residential Reentry (LCRRP) in 1991 which was located in a Lake County jail annex.
+Technical parole and CRP violators were placed in Lake County TRV in lieu of revocation of their parole and return to incarceration.

 The program expanded in 1992 to include a portion of the former Huron Valley Women's Facility near Ann Arbor and in 1995, a coed Technical Rule Violation Center was added at Camp Gilman near Clarkston, which formerly housed women offenders.
 In 1998, the Department expanded the original TRV Center in Lake County.
 In 2004, the Gilman TRV Center was closed and female offenders were placed at the Grand Rapids Corrections Center-TRV.
 In January 2008, the Grand Rapids Corrections Center-TRV was closed.

 In early 2008, the Department changed its focus from TRV centers to Residential Reentry Programs.
-Lake County Residential Reentry Program (LCRRP) falls under the jurisdiction of the Office of Parole and Probation Services within Field Operations Administration.
-Residents housed at this facility include both male and female parolees who are placed as a condition of their parole for 90-120 days.
-The offender may be required to attend and participate in specific programming prior to their release to the community.
-Offenders may also be placed at LCRRP to engage in programming as an intervention to address behaviors causing a downward spiral in their transition within the community.
+The Lake County Residential Reentry Program falls under the jurisdiction of the Office of Reentry Services within the Offender Success Administration.
+Residents housed at this facility include both male and female offenders who are required to participate in Reentry programming as a condition of their parole.
+The programming duration is 90-120 days dependent upon on the offender’s progress while housed at LCRRP.